harryd337/Autonomous_PiCar/README.md

 Each image in the training dataset is then attempted to be displayed using the Image module from the Pillow library[11].
 If the image cannot be displayed then it is likely corrupted, and is removed from the training set.

 Next, image augmentation is applied.
 This is where alterations and/or distortions are made to an image to give the model an artificially more diverse set of training data to learn from, to combat overfitting.
-Multiple augmentation techniques are experimented with, including random flip, random rotation, random brightness, random contrast and random saturation.
+Multiple augmentation techniques are experimented with, including random flip, random rotation, random brightness, random contrast and random saturation (see "augmentations.ipynb" for examples of these augmentations applied to an image from the training dataset).
 These augmentations are applied in turn and in combination to training images over multiple initial training runs, where their approximate effect on performance may be observed.
 Random brightness is kept as the augmentation applied in the final model.

 ## Training and Optimization

 ### Loss Functions

 During training, after all the forward passes of a batch, the loss is backpropagated through the weights of the network.
 The binary cross entropy loss is used to update the weights of the parameters of the speed branch of the model.
 The MSE loss is then used equivalently for the angle branch.
 The approximated gradients of the loss with respect to each weight is used by the Adam optimiser[12] to determine by what degree each weight is updated.

-Loss function equations...

 ### Learning Rate